-If you'll be a virgin when you get married, you're probably feeling some apprehension about what will happen on your wedding night.
-Here are tips and advice to help things go smoothly.
+If you'll be a virgin on your wedding night, you're probably feeling some apprehension about what will happen on your honeymoon.
+Here are sex tips and advice to help things go smoothly.

 How to Communicate Before the Wedding Night

 Pick a quiet moment to ask your soon-to-be-spouse "are you feeling nervous at all about our wedding night?"
 Odds are, he or she will be relieved to have the opportunity to talk about it.
 Talk about what your hopes and fears are.
 If your partner has sexual experience or you want to prevent pregnancy, talking about safer sex is essential.
 You may want to visit a counselor, or talk about sex during your pre-wedding counseling.
 If you are too nervous to bring up the subject of sex, consider leaving a magazine open, or even forwarding this article in an email.